CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Conclusions

 \section{Conclusions}

-We present a flexible method to impose geometric constraints on diffusion models of 3D multi-component anatomical label maps.
-By measuring geometric moments relating to size, shape, and position during diffusion model sampling, we enable loss-based guidance without conditional training.
-We demonstrate that our framework can independently control geometric features such as size or shape, and constrain multiple anatomical components in a compositional manner.
+We present a flexible method to impose geometric constraints on diffusion models of 3D multi-class anatomical label maps.
+By measuring geometric moments relating to size, shape, and position of various substructures during inference, we enable energy-based guidance without conditional training.
+We show that our framework can independently control geometric attributes such as size, position, or shape, and constrain multiple anatomical substructures in a compositional manner.
+We also demonstrate geometric guidance across a wide range of anatomical systems and structures, spanning cardiac, vascular, and skeletal systems.
 Our framework enables custom-tailoring realistic anatomy for computational simulation experiments, elucidating the causal relationships between form and simulated function.